Image

 Strong Saline County, MO defense strategies often include:

-• Miranda or Statement Issues: If your rights were violated during questioning in or around Saline County, MO, what you said may not be used against you.
+• Miranda or Statement Issues: If you were questioned in or around Saline County, MO without proper warnings or your rights were ignored, your statements may not be allowed in court.

-• No Proof of Intent: If prosecutors can’t prove the required mindset, their Saline County, MO case may fall apart.
+• No Clear Intent: If prosecutors can’t prove the required mindset, their Saline County, MO case may fall apart.

 • Lack of Recklessness: For more serious Saline County, MO manslaughter charges, the State must prove you knowingly ignored a major risk, not just that something unfortunate happened.